 The diameter of an air hose is important to consider when it comes to air pressure delivery.
 The higher the inside diameter, the higher the pressure of the air delivered.
 You’ll often see 1/4” and 3/8” diameters.

 Here again, larger diameters add more weight to the air hoses.
 Usually, a 1/4” will work just fine for handheld air tools like nail guns and sprayers used on medium distances.

 For an air-hose of 100ft on large distances, you should consider a 3/8” diameter.

-If you’re not sure what diameter will work for you, it’s best to try both if your budget allows you.
+If you’re not sure what diameter will work best for you, it’s best to try both if your budget allows for it.
 Remember that weight is a huge factor when it comes to working at heights.

-Conclusion: If you’re a roofer or a framer working at heights, always go for an air hose that is lightweight, flexible and has a small diameter.
-This is the safest option that will also help you maneuver the air-tool with ease, and will increase your productivity.
+Conclusion: If you’re a roofer or a framer working at heights, always go for a roofing air hose that is lightweight, flexible, and has a small diameter.
+This is the safest option that will also help you maneuver the air tool with ease, and will increase your productivity.